 There are five different types of squirrels that call Pennsylvania home.
-The fox squirrel is largest and has brownish-gray back and a tan belly.
+The fox squirrel is the largest and has a brownish-gray back and a tan belly.
 They enjoy hardwood forests and the occasional woodlot.
 They reproduce an average litter of three in the spring and late summer.

 The gray squirrel is smaller than the fox squirrel, sometimes a whole half-pound smaller, and has a gray back and white belly.
 They inhabit hardwood forests and can tolerate moderate undergrowth.
 The average litter size is the same as fox squirrels and they reproduce in spring and late summer.

 The red squirrel is very small in comparison to the fox and gray but they are known to be territorial and have no problem protecting what is theirs.
 They have reddish-brown fur white underbelly, Each year they reproduce twice, once in the spring and again in the late summer.

 There are two types of flying squirrels in Pennsylvania, the northern and the southern.
 The northern is rarely seen and is listed on the endangered species list.
 The southern is more common and can even be seen in some suburban areas.
 They often carry a parasite that is deadly to the northern flying squirrel.
 These flying squirrels reproduce twice a year, in the spring and late summer.
 Their litter ranges from two to seven.

 White squirrels are simply albino squirrels and most often appear within the gray squirrel species.
 There have been some documented cases of albino red squirrels around Pennsylvania State’s University Park campus.
 The black squirrel is part of the gray species with a color variation and can be found in northern Pennsylvania especially in the Milton and Little Pine state parks.